Andrei Sakharov: Family background and early life

-Development of thermonuclear devices
+Soviet program of nuclear weapons

 After World War II, he researched cosmic rays.
 In mid-1948 he participated in the Soviet atomic bomb project under Igor Kurchatov and Igor Tamm.
 Sakharov's study group at FIAN in 1948 came up with a second concept in August–September 1948.
 Adding a shell of natural, unenriched uranium around the deuterium would increase the deuterium concentration at the uranium-deuterium boundary and the overall yield of the device, because the natural uranium would capture neutrons and itself fission as part of the thermonuclear reaction.
 This idea of a layered fission-fusion-fission bomb led Sakharov to call it the sloika, or layered cake.
 The first Soviet atomic device was tested on August 29, 1949.
 After moving to Sarov in 1950, Sakharov played a key role in the development of the first megaton-range Soviet hydrogen bomb using a design known as Sakharov's Third Idea in Russia and the Teller–Ulam design in the United States.
 Before his Third Idea, Sakharov tried a "layer cake" of alternating layers of fission and fusion fuel.
 The results were disappointing, yielding no more than a typical fission bomb.
 However the design was seen to be worth pursuing because deuterium is abundant and uranium is scarce, and he had no idea how powerful the US design was.
 Sakharov realised that in order to cause the explosion of one side of the fuel to symmetrically compress the fusion fuel, a mirror could be used to reflect the radiation.
 The details had not been officially declassified in Russia when Sakharov was writing his memoirs, but in the Teller–Ulam design, soft X-rays emitted by the fission bomb were focused onto a cylinder of lithium deuteride to compress it symmetrically.
 This is called radiation implosion.
 The Teller–Ulam design also had a secondary fission device inside the fusion cylinder to assist with the compression of the fusion fuel and generate neutrons to convert some of the lithium to tritium, producing a mixture of deuterium and tritium.
 Sakharov's idea was first tested as RDS-37 in 1955.
 A larger variation of the same design which Sakharov worked on was the 50 Mt Tsar Bomba of October 1961, which was the most powerful nuclear device ever detonated.